Mel Gibson: Politics

-Gibson has been described as "ultraconservative".

 In a July 1995 interview with Playboy, Gibson said President Bill Clinton was a "low-level opportunist" and someone was "telling him what to do".
 He said that the Rhodes Scholarship was established for young men and women who want to strive for a "new world order" and this was a campaign for Marxism.
 Gibson later backed away from such conspiracy theories saying, "It was like: 'Hey, tell us a conspiracy'... so I laid out this thing, and suddenly, it was like I was talking the gospel truth, espousing all this political shit like I believed in it."
 In the same 1995 Playboy interview, Gibson argued against ordaining women to the priesthood.

 In 2004, he publicly spoke out against taxpayer-funded embryonic stem-cell research that involves the cloning and destruction of human embryos.
 In March 2005, he condemned the outcome of the Terri Schiavo case, referring to Schiavo's death as "state-sanctioned murder".

 Gibson questioned the Iraq War in March 2004.
 In 2006, Gibson said that the "fearmongering" depicted in his film Apocalypto "reminds me a little of President Bush and his guys."
 He later said in 2016 that he is anti-war but has an appreciation for the sacrifices made by "warriors".

 Gibson complimented filmmaker Michael Moore and his documentary Fahrenheit 9/11 when he and Moore were recognized at the 2005 People's Choice Awards.
-Gibson's Icon Productions originally agreed to finance Moore's film, but later sold the rights to Miramax Films.
-Moore said that his agent Ari Emanuel claimed that "top Republicans" called Mel Gibson to tell him, "don't expect to get more invitations to the White House".
+Gibson's Icon Productions originally agreed to finance Moore's film but later sold the rights to Miramax Films.
+Moore said that his agent Ari Emanuel claimed that "top Republicans" called Gibson to tell him, "don't expect to get more invitations to the White House".
 Icon's spokesman dismissed this story, saying "We never run from a controversy.
 You'd have to be out of your mind to think that of the company that just put out The Passion of the Christ."

 In a 2011 interview, Gibson stated: